Where Are Temp Word Files Stored and How to Recover

 Method 1: Use recovery software to find unsaved Word files.

-- Download and install WinfrGUI on your Windows computer
+- Download and install WinfrGUI on your Windows PC.

 Method 2: Use Microsoft Word Recovery Features

-- Click the “Files” tab at the top left.
+- Click the File tab in the upper-left corner.

 Method 3: Use File Explorer to search for Temp files.

-File Explorer is another tool you can use to locate temporary Word files on your Windows computer.
-Follow these steps:
+File Explorer is another useful tool you can use to locate temporary Word files on your Windows computer.

 - Click on the “Windows and E” buttons at the same time to open the file scanner.